BRML/baxter_rosinstall/README.md

 # Baxter rosinstall files
-This repository holds rosinstall files for conveniently installing the BRML data acquisition (baxter_daq.rosinstall) and pick and place (baxter_pnp.rosinstall) frameworks for the Baxter research robot.
+This repository holds rosinstall files for conveniently installing the BRML data acquisition (baxter_daq.rosinstall) and Human-Baxter collaboration (baxter_pnp.rosinstall) frameworks for the Baxter research robot.
 These files can be used with wstool to install the mentioned frameworks.

 ## Description of installed ROS packages: